Volunteer at Cheekwood

 Teen Volunteer Program

-Summer volunteer opportunities are offered for gardening, art project prep and visitor services tour guides.
-Volunteer opportunities are scheduled for the weeks of July 2 and July 9.
-Great for service hours and new experiences!
+Ongoing volunteer opportunities are offered for gardening, art project prep and visitor services tour guides.
+Great for service hours and learning new skills in an inspiring environment!
+A volunteer application and orientation training is required before becoming a Cheekwood Teens volunteer.
+For teens age 16 or older.
 For more information, email email@example.com.

 Cheekwood offers a variety of opportunities for groups to participate in a service project or event.
 Groups wishing to explore opportunities can find out more information or fill out a Group Application and submit to firstname.lastname@example.org.
 Cheekwood cannot guarantee a group service opportunity.
 Cheekwood will make every effort to match volunteer group applicants to volunteer opportunities based on the needs of the Cheekwood and the interests and abilities of the volunteer group.